x-magic/DramaTracking/README.md

 ##### db_status.csv
 Status DB indicates status of drama can be selected in following format:
 ```
-ONE-letter abbreviation,Full name,Color code of the row in table
+ONE-letter abbreviation,Full name,Color code of the row in table,Field disable option
 ```

 ##### db_drama.csv